thatsleepyman/PyBridge/README.md

-# Bowser_the_Pyrocess_Browser
+# PyBridge - Bridge to the other side

 ## Overview

-Bowser_the_Pyrocess_Browser is a Python-based Event-Driven Script Browser (ESB) designed to facilitate the execution of scripts based on various triggers such as timers, schedules, or API calls.
+PyBridge - Bridge to the other side is a Python-based Event-Driven Script PyBridge (ESB) designed to facilitate the execution of scripts based on various triggers such as timers, schedules, or API calls.
 This project, based on Flask, is currently a work in progress.

 ## Features